 A continuation of the Nursing Care of Adults and Aging, I, this course builds and expands the knowledge and skill base related to caring for adults and older clients with acute and chronic health needs.
 Pathologic conditions associated with aging are discussed.
-Pluralistic factors indluding nutrition and medication therapy are integrated.
+Pluralistic factors including nutrition and medication therapy are integrated.
 Legal and ethical issues are applied.
-Clinical expriences in selected health care settings.
-Additional course fees of \$250 and \$125.
+Clinical experiences in selected health care settings.
+Additional course fees.
 Prerequisites: NU-312.